Simple Models and Biased Forecasts: Characterization of Pseudo-True Models

-The result also showcases the endogeneity of the agent's expectations.
-Since the parameters of the agent's model are determined endogenously by maximizing the fit to the true distribution, they covary with the true distribution.
-This feature of pseudo-true $d$-state models, which rational-expectations models share, makes the framework particularly suited to counterfactual analysis in macroeconomics, where policy changes can result in changes in the distribution of payoff-relevant variables.

-The linear-invariance result allows me to focus on non-degenerate processes.
-Define the lag-$l$ autocovariance matrix of the observable under the true process as follows:
+The theorem thus suggests that it is without loss to assume that the vector of observables is free of redundant variables.
+Define the lag-$l$ autocovariance matrix of the true process as follows:

-The true process is degenerate if $\Gamma_0$ is singular.
-Whenever $\Gamma_0$ is singular, there is some lower-dimensional vector $\tilde{y}_t$ with $\mathbb{E}[\tilde{y}_t\tilde{y}_t']$ non-singular and some full-rank matrix $T$ such that $y_t=T\tilde{y}_t$.
-By Theorem \ref{thm:linear_invariance}, the set of pseudo-true models when the observable is given by $y_t$ can be found by first finding the set of pseudo-true models given $\tilde{y}_t$ and then transforming that set by $T$.

-Restricting attention to non-singular true processes allows me to restrict the agent to the set of models under which the subjective variance-covariance matrix of the observable is non-singular.\footnote{Whenever the true variance-covariance matrix $\Gamma_0$ is non-singular, any subjective model with a singular variance-covariance matrix is dominated in terms of fit to the true process by every subjective model with a non-singular variance-covariance matrix.
-Therefore, no subjective model with a singular variance-covariance matrix can be a pseudo-true model.} In the remainder of the paper, I assume without loss that the variance-covariance matrix $\Gamma_0$ is non-singular, and the agent can only entertain subjective models with non-singular variance-covariance matrices.
+When $y_t$ includes redundant variables, the variance-covariance matrix $\Gamma_0$ is singular, and the true process is degenerate.\footnote{A probability distribution on a space is said to be \emph{degenerate} if it is supported on a manifold of lower dimension.} In such cases, a lower-dimensional vector $\tilde{y}_t$ and a full-rank matrix $T$ exist such that $\mathbb{E}[\tilde{y}_t\tilde{y}_t']$ is non-singular and $y_t=T\tilde{y}_t$.
+Therefore, by Theorem~\ref{thm:linear_invariance}, the pseudo-true models given $y_t$ can be found by first finding the pseudo-true models given $\tilde{y}_t$ and then applying transformation $T$.
+This observation implies that there is no loss of generality in assuming that the variance-covariance matrix $\Gamma_0$ is non-singular and that the agent only considers subjective models with non-singular variance-covariance matrices.\footnote{Whenever the true variance-covariance matrix $\Gamma_0$ is non-singular, any subjective model with a singular variance-covariance matrix is dominated in terms of the fit to the true process by every subjective model with a non-singular variance-covariance matrix.
+Therefore, no subjective model with a singular variance-covariance matrix can be a pseudo-true model.} I maintain these assumptions throughout the rest of the paper.